 11. Lacking of sophisticated musicality

 The tendency of overlooking ancillary actions is reflected especially in the beginner’s handling of music.
 The musicality of the beginner is often raw and untrained.
 He may be able to identify the rhythm and lead the woman to step on the beat, but his handling of the ancillary actions is often crude and unmusical.
 Still use the example of the ocho, in which the beginner tends to focus on the main action, i.e., the forward step.
 Once a forward step is made, he immediately moves on to lead the next forward step.
 While both steps may be led on the beat, the transitional action between the two steps, namely pivot and rotation, often is led without smoothness.
-Such lead cannot satisfy a mature follower, who wants the leader to handle all aspects of the entire sequence in a sophisticated way that every detail of the sequence meets the rhythm, melody, speed and mood of the music perfectly.
+Such lead cannot satisfy a mature follower, who wants the leader to handle all aspects of the entire sequence in an exquisite way that every detail of the sequence meets the rhythm, melody, speed and mood of the music perfectly.
 Only in such a fashion dancing tango becomes truly a treat.

 We sometimes see men short of good taste use their partner as a foil for their own self-display.
 Such men have invented more and more exhibitional steps for themselves, showing off at the milonga and drawing eyeballs to their performance.
 In my view this is a bad trend in tango today, because it is against the essence of tango.
 A man does not need to compete with the woman for attention.
 On the contrary, his job is to display her beauty.
 Instead of drawing eyeballs to himself, he should focus on making her feel pampered in his arms, shining her, and letting her be the center of attention.
 A leader's maturity is measured by how his partner dances, not by his own exhibition.